 Which wallpaper is best for a living room?

 'The living room is usually the most used room in any household; it’s where we relax at the end of the day, where we entertain our family and friends when they pop around.
 Plus, your living room says a lot about you; are you all about cozy comfort, or do you enjoy bold and vivid colours?
 As the source of such joy and comfort in our lives, it's the perfect place to channel your creative flair to create a look and feel that suits you.
 As a truly versatile interior choice, wallpaper can add so much to your living room, and with so many themes and designs to choose from, there’s something for every style of home.'
 Says Alex Whitecroft, Head of Design at I Want Wallpaper (opens in new tab).

-For more living room ideas make sure to check out our gallery too.
+- For more living room ideas check out our gallery.

-1. Go for a traditional living room wallpaper (even in a modern space)
+1. Choose traditional living room wallpaper in a modern space

-Featuring blackbirds, leaves and branches in pretty soft pinks and sage greens, this delightful wallpaper was originally created by hand-printing with a lino block.
-It’s available in five other colourways and is a digitally printed ‘paste the wall’ wallpaper.
-Team with candy coloured accessories and furniture and hints of white for a fresh look.
+Featuring blackbirds, leaves and branches in pretty soft pinks and sage greens, this delightful living room wallpaper design was originally created by hand-printing with a lino block.
+It’s available in five other colorways and is a digitally printed ‘paste the wall’ wallpaper.
+Team with candy accessories and furniture and hints of white for a fresh look.

 Walk in the Woods wallpaper (opens in new tab) in putty and sage, 52cm wide, £15 per metre, Louise Body